 These courses focus on how human knowledge is acquired, analyzed and used.
 They also emphasize how societal values affect these ways of knowing.

 Societies, nations, cultures, individuals and people throughout history have different ways of seeing the world.
 World Views courses explore and compare the way human groups see themselves.

 These courses examine ethical and social issues and build on the skills you have developed in your Knowledge and World Views courses.

-Physical Education at Marianopolis promotes a healthy lifestyle through a variety of physical activities.
+Physical Education courses promote a healthy lifestyle through a variety of physical activities.
 In your first year, you take a Physical Activity and Health and a Physical Activity and Effectiveness course.
 In your second year, you choose one Physical Activity and Autonomy course.

 Physical Activity and Health

 This course is designed to help you realize how an active lifestyle promotes overall health.